OpenSextant/Xponents/README.md

 Here are some fast-tracks for applying Xponents:

-A. Geotagging and everything -- Deploy the Docker service as prescribed on our [Docker Hub](https://hub.docker.com/r/mubaldino/opensextant).
+A. Geotagging and everything -- Deploy the Docker service as prescribed on our **[Docker Hub](https://hub.docker.com/r/mubaldino/opensextant)**.
 Consult at least the Python client `opensextant.xlayer` as noted in the Docker page and in the Python setup below.

 B. Pattern extraction -- The Python library `opensextant.FlexPat` or its Java counterpart `org.opensextant.extractors.flexpat` -- offer a lean and effective manner to develop a regular-expression pipeline.
 In either case minimal dependencies are needed.
 See Python setup below.
-Complete FlexPat overview is available at [Patterns.md](./doc/Patterns.md)
+Complete FlexPat overview is available at **[Patterns.md](./doc/Patterns.md)**

 C. Geotagging and everything,.... but for some reason you feel that you need to build it all yourself.
 You'll need to follow the notes here in `BUILD.md` and in `./solr/README.md`.